 When a domain name is transferred to a new holder, the new holder must sign a new applicant's declaration.

-As the provider, it is your responsibility to authenticate the customer and verify that the person requesting a registration or transfer is acting on behalf of the domain name holder.
+As the registrar, it is your responsibility to authenticate the customer and verify that the person requesting a registration or transfer is acting on behalf of the domain name holder.

 Sign the declaration using Norid's tool